...the Scrum Team is organizing its development effort, and are choosing team members, or are assessing how to grow the

 ✥ ✥ ✥

 The Scrum Team is not able to work autonomously because it does not have all the skills required to complete a complex network of tasks.
 Depending on skills from people outside the team, the team cannot take ownership for finishing their tasks.
-It reduces the influence on the time it takes to finalize and can impact the quality of the end result.
+It reduces the influence on the time it takes to finish and can tarnish the quality of the end result.
 The core lean principles of consistency and reduced rework depend on short feedback loops.
 Most complex development needs people with numerous talents from areas as diverse as human factors, engineering excellence, and quality assurance.
 It is rare that one finds all these talents in members of a single team, let alone in any given individual.
 Teams often organize around areas of competence: birds of a feather flock together.
 This is sometimes called a functional organization.
 Yet, it is costly to coordinate these functions across team boundaries because efficient communications take place between those who share the context of the current work — and that is usually the team members.

 A complex product might require that the team has mastered numerous skills to develop Done functionality.
 When work calls for an additional individual for each required skill, the team will become too big to be effective.
 One might be tempted to not extend the skill set in the team and to instead introduce external dependencies.
 On the other hand, one might choose to give the work to the team so that they can develop and learn the required skill, but learning takes time.